Wildfire burns homes, winery in L.A.'s posh Bel-Air neighborhood

 In Ventura, some 50 miles (80 km) northwest of Los Angeles, more than 1,000 firefighters battled the largest, the Thomas Fire, which has already destroyed more than 150 homes and threatened thousands more.

-California Governor Jerry Brown declared a state of emergency on Tuesday, freeing state funds and resources to assist firefighters.
+California Governor Jerry Brown has declared a state of emergency, freeing state funds and resources to assist firefighters.
 The Federal Emergency Management Agency said it approved grants to help cover the cost of emergency work for the Thomas Fire and two others.

 U.S. President Donald Trump said on Wednesday his thoughts and prayers were with everyone in the path of the wildfires.